 Rabbits that are common in the United States range from the house cat-sized jackrabbit to its smaller cousins, the cottontails and brush rabbits, which are about 12 inches long.
-The jackrabbit tips the scales at a hefty 3 to 7 pounds, while cottontail and brush rabbits weigh about two pounds.
-All have brown to grey fur with varying tints.
+The jackrabbit tips the scales at a hefty three to seven pounds, while cottontail and brush rabbits weigh about two pounds.
+All have brown to gray fur with varying tints.

-Where and How Do Rabbits Live?
+Where and How Do They Live?

-Jackrabbits are usually found in open or semi-open areas of valleys and foothills, golf courses, parks and airports, unlike the story-tale Brer Rabbit.
+Jackrabbits are usually found in open or semi-open areas of valleys and foothills, golf courses, parks, and airports, unlike the story-tale "Br'er Rabbit."
 During the day, they hide in depressions in the soil or beneath bushes.
-Brush and cottontail rabbits will also take harborage in dense vegetation, within and under rock piles and in abandoned structures -- usually within a few feet of their cover.
+Brush and cottontail rabbits will also take harborage in dense vegetation, within and under rock piles, and in abandoned structures—usually within a few feet of their cover.

 A female rabbit may birth up to three young in five to six litters each year.
-When baby jackrabbits are born, they are ready to go -- fully furred with their eyes open.
+When baby jackrabbits are born, they are ready to go—fully furred with their eyes open.
 Newly born cottontails, however, are nearly fur-less, born with their eyes closed and must remain with their mothers for several weeks to develop.

-What Do Rabbits Eat?
+What Do They Eat?

 Rabbits prefer to feed on tender young vegetation, but they will also eat seeds, bark, and nuts during their nighttime feeding cycles.
 Sometimes their feeding is confused with that of deer.
-But you can tell the difference because twigs and flower heads are clipped neatly by the rabbit's incisors, no more than two feet from the ground, while deer, who have no upper front teeth, must twist woody stems, leaving a ragged cut on the plant.
+But you can tell the difference because twigs and flower heads are clipped neatly by the rabbit's incisors, no more than two feet from the ground.
+Deer, on the other hand, have no upper front teeth and must twist woody stems, leaving a ragged cut on the plant.

 - Fencing.
-Erect a 48-inch-tall wire-mesh fence, burying the bottom at least 6 inches below ground.
+Erect a 48-inch-tall wire-mesh fence, burying the bottom at least six inches below ground.
 Bend a few inches of the fence bottom out to deter rabbits from digging under it.
 Mesh size should be no larger than one inch to exclude young rabbits.
 Install tight-fitting gates with sills to keep rabbits from digging and keep the gates closed as much as possible, day and night.

 - Tree Wrap.
-If individual plants are easier to safeguard than an entire area, place chicken-wire cylinders around the trunks of young trees, shrubs, or vines with the bottoms buried far enough away from the trunk so the rabbits cannot nibble through the mesh.
+If individual plants are easier to safeguard than an entire area, place chicken wire cylinders around the trunks of young trees, shrubs, or vines with the bottoms buried far enough away from the trunk so the rabbits cannot nibble through the mesh.

 - Cleanup.
-Remove brambles, piles of brush, stones, or other debris along fence rows and ditches to minimize hiding places for cottontail and brush rabbits. ,However, removing cover will have little effect on jackrabbits because they can use cover that is often great distances from their feeding sites.
+Remove brambles, piles of brush, stones, or other debris along fence rows and ditches to minimize hiding places for cottontail and brush rabbits.
+However, removing the cover will have little effect on jackrabbits because they can use the cover that is often great distances from their feeding sites.

 - Repellents.
 Rabbit repellents work best during the early years before woody plants bear fruit or during the winter season.
 However, with a few exceptions, most repellents cannot be used on plants or plant parts that will be eaten by humans.